daggaz/json-stream/README.md

 ### Custom tokenizer

-You can supply and alternative JSON tokenizer implementation.
+You can supply an alternative JSON tokenizer implementation.
 Simply pass a tokenizer to the `load()` or `visit()` methods.

 ```python